matrix-org/synapse/docs/turn-howto.md

     basic installation and got it working.

-1. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (By default: 3478 for TURN and 5349 for TURNs traffic (remember to allow both TCP and UDP traffic), and ports 49152-65535 for the UDP relay.)
+1. Ensure your firewall allows traffic into the TURN server on the ports you've configured it to listen on (By default: 3478 and 5349 for TURN traffic (remember to allow both TCP and UDP traffic), and ports 49152-65535 for the UDP relay.)

-1. If your TURN server is behind NAT, you will need to tell it its external IP
+1. We do not recommend running a TURN server behind NAT, and are not aware of anyone doing so successfully.

-    address:
+    If you want to try it anyway, you will at least need to tell coturn its external IP address:

         external-ip=192.88.99.1

-    For this to work, your NAT gateway must forward all of the relayed ports directly (relayed port 12345 must be always mapped to the same 'external' port 12345).
+    ... and your NAT gateway must forward all of the relayed ports directly (eg, port 56789 on the external IP must be always be forwarded to port 56789 on the internal IP).

-    We are not aware of anyone who has successfully configured a TURN server behind NAT.
-If you get it working, let us know!
+    If you get this working, let us know!

 1. (Re)start the turn server: